-This book was so funny too – there was one hilarious line after another and my Kindle copy was yellow with highlights.
+The Martian was so funny too – there was one hilarious line after another and my Kindle copy was yellow with highlights.

 Here are just a few (and please know how much restraint it took to limit myself to six quotes here):